kennyn510/wpa2-wordlists/README.md

 # wpa2-wordlists

-A collection of wordlist/dictionaries used for wpa/wpa2 cracking.
+A collection of passwords and wordlists commonly used for dictionary-attacks using a variety of password cracking tools such as aircrack-ng, hydra and hashcat.

 ### How To Use: